11 Slamming Spam Recipes That Will Have You Wanting More

 zepp1969/istockphoto

 Slices of Spam, green onions, and a fried egg in a savory broth make cheap, store-bought ramen restaurant-worthy.
-Cook noodles according to the ramen package directions (don't forget to add the seasoning packet), combine with your fried Spam and top the noodles with fried or boiled eggs; garnish with green onions.
+Cook noodles according to the ramen package directions (don't forget to add the seasoning packet) and combine with your fried Spam and top the noodles with fried or boiled eggs.
+Garnish with thinly sliced green onions and a dash of sesame oil.

 Recipe: Omnivore's Cookbook